SJECollins/ci-pp4-pet-rx/TESTING.md

 ## [CSS Validator](https://jigsaw.w3.org/css-validator/)

-CSS was tested by copying the CSS file into the validator.
+CSS was validated by copying the CSS file into the validator.

 - Results for style.css:
   - ![CSS results](readme-docs/testing/css-validator.webp)